987904378/tomxplayer/README.md

 # Tactical OMXPlayer aka: tomxplayer
 C/GTK+ port of tomxplayer / GUI Video player / Wrapper for omxplayer | For the Raspberry Pi.

 # Building
 tomxplayer is built and developed on the Raspberry Pi 3 Model B using Ubuntu Mate (16.04 LTS currently).
-There is currently, no method of cross compilation and building on architectures other than armhf is not supported. tomxplayer can be built for either GTK2 or GTK3 by changing the GTK_VERSION flag at the top of 'Makefile'.
-The flag is '3' (for GTK3) by default.
+There is currently, no method of cross compilation and building on architectures other than armhf is not supported.
+The version for Raspbian (Stretch currently) is GTK2 and therefore requires the GTK2 development and runtime dependancies.
+Likewise, Ubuntu Mate is GTK3 and requires the GTK3 development and runtime dependancies.

 ## Development Dependancies
 * GTK3: libgtk3.0-dev (>=3.18)